Virginia Tech returns from its long hiatus but looks ragged in a 69-53 loss to Georgia Tech

 Radford finished with 11 points on 4-for-6 shooting with three rebounds and two assists against Georgia Tech, which shot 61.5 percent in the second half and got a game-high 26 points and 10 rebounds from Moses Wright.

-The senior forward made 9 of 11 shots and had his way in the painted area and at the rim, outmuscling multiple defenders for dunks and frequently scoring through contact.
+The senior forward made 9 of 11 field goals and had his way in the painted area and at the rim, outmuscling multiple defenders for dunks and frequently scoring through contact.
 His dunk with 14:24 to play put the Yellow Jackets in front 38-28.

 Jose Alvarado chipped in 13 points and five steals for Georgia Tech, and Michael Devoe had 12 points.